Chicxulub crater: Astronomical origin and type of impactor

 There is broad consensus that the Chicxulub impactor was a C-type asteroid with a carbonaceous chondrite-like composition, rather than a comet.
-These types of asteroids originally formed in the outer Solar System, beyond the orbit of Jupiter.
+This type of asteroid originally formed in the outer Solar System, beyond the orbit of Jupiter.
 In 1998, a meteorite, approximately 2.5 mm across, was described from a deep sea sediment core from the North Pacific, from a sediment sequence spanning the Cretaceous–Paleogene boundary (when the site was located in the central Pacific), with the meteorite being found at the base of the K-Pg boundary iridium anomaly within the sediment core.
 It was suggested to be a fragment of the Chicxulub impactor.
 Analysis suggested that it best fitted the criteria of the CV, CO and CR groups of carbonaceous chondrites.
+Ruthenium isotope ratios found in impact layers support a carbonaceous chondrite composition for the impactor.
 A 2021 paper suggested, based on geochemical evidence including the excess of chromium isotope ^{54}Cr and the ratios of platinum group metals found in marine impact layers, that the impactor matched the characteristics of CM or CR carbonaceous chondrites.
-Ruthenium isotope ratios found in impact layers also support a carbonaceous chondrite composition for the impactor.
+A 2026 paper reported that the nickel isotopes present constrained the impactor to the CO group instead.